oleksost/Pruning-at-a-Glance/README.md

-These are the compressed models made available using the paper "Pruning at a Glance: A Structured Class-Blind Pruning Technique for Model Compression" (https://openreview.net/forum?id=S1MdLyrYom)
+These are the compressed models made available using the paper "Pruning at a Glance: A Structured Class-Blind Pruning Technique for Model Compression" (https://openreview.net/forum?id=S1MdLyrYom) on **ImageNet** dataset.

 The code to create ResNet is an eddited version of the pytorch released version https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py